iagolemos1/thresholdmodeling/README.md

 In this repository you can find the main files of the package, the [Functions Documenation](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md), the [dataset](https://github.com/iagolemos1/thresholdmodeling/blob/master/dataset/rain.csv) used in some examples, the [paper](https://github.com/iagolemos1/thresholdmodeling/blob/master/paper.md) submitted to the [Jounal of Open Source Software](https://joss.theoj.org/) and some tutorials.

 # Installing Package
-**It is necessary to have internet connection.**
+**It is necessary to have internet connection and use Anaconda distribution.**
+## Windows Users
+By using Anaconda Navigator, install R on your base or on your environment (as you prefer).

-For installing the package just use the following command (it is already in PyPi):
+For installing the package just use the following command on your Anaconda prompt (it is already in PyPi):
 ```
 pip install thresholdmodeling
 ```